National Civic League

 - Managing cash flow and investments to ensure sufficient operating funds and maximize investment returns.

-- Managing communications with the NCL Board of Directors, including arranging logistics for conference calls and meetings for both the board and its committees.
+- Managing communications with the NCL Board of Directors, including arranging logistics for meetings for the board and its committees.

 - Personnel functions, including on-boarding new staff, supervising working hours and needs of interns, maintaining records, creating and maintaining benefits programs and managing payroll.